digimead/sbt-osgi-manager/README.md

 #### List actual properties per project

-You may ispect OSGi properties with SBT `show` command or to use `osgi-show` report.
+You may inspect OSGi properties with SBT `show` command or to use `osgi-show` report.

 ### Resolve OSGi dependencies